fponticelli/dice.run/src/loc/description.md

 # Basic Expressions

-Type your dice expressions in the box.
+Type your dice expression in the gray box at the top of this page.

 The simplest expression is [`d`](#/d/d) which means roll one die with 6 faces.
 You can be more explicit and input [`1d6`](#/d/1d6) or  [`d6`](#/d/d6).
 Of course you can run multiple dice ([`3d6`](#/d/3d6)) and with different number of sides [`2d10`](#/d/2d10).
 The popular [`d100`](#/d/d100) (a percent die) can also be expressed as [`d%`](#/d/d%).